Actors

 Art House Roles Throughout The 2000s

-Scarlett Johansson’s success with notable movie directors saw her landing many roles with high-profile filmmakers, including working with Woody Allen on several projects.
+Scarlett Johansson’s success with notable movie directors led to her landing many roles with high-profile filmmakers, including collaborations with Woody Allen on several projects.

 In 2005, she starred in Match Point, followed by another Allen movie, Scoop, in 2006.
 Both of these movies earned her high praise from fans and critics alike.
 After working with Brian De Palma on the noir thriller The Black Dahlia, she returned to work with Allen again and joined Penélope Cruz on the film Vicky Cristina Barcelona.